 In addition to the look-up tables, UKCA_RADAER requires some ancillary data describing the different aerosol components that can belong to a mode, as well as parameters for the integration across wavebands, such as the number and wavelength of the integration points.
-The generation of the look up tables and external data required by UKCA_RADAER is described in a seperate report (Bellouin (2010)).
+That file is expected to support all aerosol and water components listed in module ukca_radaer_struct_mod (9 components as of version 2 of UKCA_RADAER: ammonium sulphate, black carbon, organic carbon, sea-salt, mineral dust, secondary organic, ammonium nitrate, and sulphuric acid aerosols, and liquid water).
+The generation of the look up tables and external data required by UKCA_RADAER is described in a separate report (Bellouin (2010)).

-13.2.3 Coupling with GLOMAP-mode
+14.2.3 Coupling with GLOMAP-mode